SteveBarnett/Playing-the-Game-of-Thrones-with-PopcornFlow/README.md

 * If change is hard, make it continuous.
 * Everyone has an opinion.
 A shared opinion is a fact.
 * It's not fail fast, fail often.
 It's learn fast, learn often.

-TODO: choose a season to set this in

-TODO: avoid copyright 😬.
-Gammon of Thrones?
-Game of Throngs?
-Game of Phones?